towersvault/shinpokered/README.md

 - Retrieving a daycare pokemon that could have evolved via level will trigger evolution and learn any missed-out moves
 - Adjusted Oak's pokemon moves
 - Fixed text overlap for trainer Seiga

+v1.23.06
+- The static wild encounters (voltorbs and legendaries) now respond to the Chansey cheat for shiny hunting

 #Bugfixes: